aws/codecatalyst-blueprints/packages/blueprints/sam-serverless-app/README.md

   For more information on API Gateway, see the [AWS API Gateway Developer Guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html)

-- IAM Role(s) - A resource for securely controled access to the lambda function(s).
+- IAM Role(s) - A resource for securely controlled access to AWS resources, such as the lambda function(s).

   For more information on IAM, see the [AWS IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)